-A recent report by the World Health Organisation found that children who received a lack of nurturing care in early childhood grew to find it difficult to relate to others and are at risk of being in ongoing poverty cycles as an adult.
+A recent report by the World Health Organisation found that children who lacked nurturing care in early childhood grew to find it difficult to relate to others, and are at risk of being in ongoing poverty cycles as an adult.
 However, this can be changed through early intervention, which has been shown to improve relationship skills, empathy, and wellbeing.

 However, children who do not form these positive, nurturing relationships in early childhood are at risk of suffering a negative impact on their behaviour when older.
 As found in a study, children who did not form early healthy attachments with caregivers showed aggression in later life, delayed cognitive development and hostility towards their primary caregivers.

-To support your child’s mental health, ensure that you are using as much caring body language with them, such as making eye contact, smiling and positive touch.
+To support your child’s mental health, ensure that you are using as much caring body language with them as possible, such as making eye contact, smiling and positive touch.
 An example of positive touch could be a hug or holding hands.

 Transitions are a normal part of life.
 As people grow from babies to adults, they will encounter many transitional stages, such as moving to a new area, starting school, or losing people who are close to them.